Join SIG sessions for communications professionals to expand your network and learn more about trending topics in the industry.

 Most of our SIGs are held virtually on Zoom, but we will be returning to some in-person SIGs in 2022.

-Special Interest Groups (SIGs) are championed by members and offer informal opportunities to connect, learn and exchange knowledge with peers in an area of particular interest and relevance.
-Each group holds a minimum of four meet-ups/year.
-There’s no charge for IABC/BC members to participate in a SIG.
-There’s a nominal charge for non-members to participate ($20/meeting, $10/meeting for students).
-Everyone is on their own dime for refreshments.
-If you are interested in starting up your own SIG, let us know.
+Special Interest Groups (SIGs) are championed by IABC/BC members and offer informal opportunities to connect, learn and exchange knowledge with peers in an area of particular interest and relevance.
+There is no charge for IABC/BC members to participate in a SIG, a discounted rate for students and only a nominal charge for non-members.

 Learn more about participating in one of our active SIGs:

 Visit our events page to view upcoming SIG sessions or events.

 Keep up-to-date by subscribing to our newsletter and joining our LinkedIn Group to receive notifications about upcoming sessions and to connect with other members.

 Internal Communications SIG

 Our IABC/BC Internal Communications SIG is about building a network of like-minded individuals in the greater Vancouver area.